Neuralwood-Net/face-recognizer-9000/README.md

 # WoodNet
 Project repository for the group project in NTNU course TDT4173 - Machine Learning, Fall 2020.
 WoodNet¹ is a Convolutional Neural Network trained for facial recognition, for use in entry access control.
+See [this video explaining the project](https://www.youtube.com/watch?v=EOOOq1k8TvE).

 Made by Lars Ankile, Morgan Heggland and Kjartan Krange.